 There are various guides and books which describe the concept of pricing of options in more detailed manner.

-This guide is about how you can use options for making money consistently from stock market.
+This guide is about how you can use options for making money consistently from the stock market.

-Options as instruments came into picture to provide way to big traders as hedge against their portfolio risk.
-When there is big enough trade position in certain stock or index stocks, then to protect that position there are limited options:
+Options as instruments came into the picture to provide a way to big traders as the hedge against their portfolio risk.
+When there is big enough trade position in a certain stock or index stocks, then to protect that position there are limited options:

 - You short equivalent value futures.
-This required MTM ( mark to market) margin maintainance in trading account as well maintaining of future trade position too.
-The upside is that you don’t loose value of future as the price is not time dependent.
+This required MTM ( mark to market) margin maintenance in a trading account as well maintaining of future trade position too.
+The upside is that you don’t lose the value of future as the price is not time-dependent.

-- You buy options(call or put depending on portfolio posistion).
-This required little money and provides good cover to portfolio too.
-The downside risk is that you loose money in the end when option expire worthless.
+- You buy options(call or put depending on portfolio positions).
+This required little money and provides good cover portfolio too.
+The downside risk is that you lose money in the end when an option expires worthless.

-In reality, this reason of buying options constitutes little part of total trading volume of options on exchange ( mainly NSE).
+In reality, this reason of buying options constitutes little part of the total trading volume of options on an exchange ( mainly NSE).

-So who makes the majority portion of option trading volume on daily basis.
-Yes, the retail traders & certain proprietary trading trading desks.
+So who makes the majority portion of options trading volume on daily basis.
+Yes, the retail traders & certain proprietary trading desks.

 Now comes the funny part, only one of these two trading factions make money in trading options.

 And you guessed it right.
-The proprietary trading trading desks make money in option trading on more consistent basis as compared to retails traders.
+The proprietary trading desks make money in options trading on a more consistent basis as compared to retails traders.